 build.gradle

-file, make sure you include Google's Maven repository, as shown below.
+file, include a dependency on Google's Maven repository, as shown in the following example:

 Groovy